jayjaybeeuk/python-examples/README.md

 # python-examples
-A collection of phython tutorials and experiments
+A collection of python tutorials and experiments